learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 even another hash.
 This is also sometimes referred to as a multidimensional hash.

-As programmers, we strive to write code that models the real-world.
-The programs we write serve a purpose––whether you're creating a simple command line game or an app to help hospitals manage patient data, our code is designed to do a real job, like run a game or communicate critical information.
+As programmers, we strive to write code that models the real world.
+The programs we write to serve a purpose––whether you're creating a simple command line game or an app to help hospitals manage patient data, our code is designed to do a real job, like run a game or communicate critical information.